 The Shelter of Hope, opened in 2014, can provide beds for up to 33 individuals.
 The Shelter of Hope is a sleep-only shelter operating from 7 p.m. to 7 a.m.
 Other homeless individuals and families must be transferred to shelters in nearby cities such as Topeka, Lawrence, St. Joseph or Kansas City.
-This year the Alliance Against Family Violence closed its doors however the community is working to re-open the shelter.
+This year the Alliance Against Family Violence has re-opened through a partnership of Leavenworth County, City of Leavenworth and many supportive donors.